 3. Create ToolBar1 and ToolBar2

 Create SDI MFC Application.
 To create the Toolbar we should use the resource Editor.
-First switch to the Resource view, then right click the project name to access the New Resource Dialog.
+Firstly, switch to the Resource view, then right click the project name to access the New Resource Dialog.

 This will open an “Add Resource” dialog as shown below.
 From the dialog pick the Toolbar and hit the new button.
 Do this one more time to add next toolbar.
 Remember we are going to add two toolbars to the rebar.

-Once the toolbars are added, Double click on the toolbar from resource view and draw each buttons.
+Once the toolbars are added, Double click on the toolbar from resource view and draw each button.
 Below is the screen shot of the Second toolbar: